-When a divorce is contested, it means that the husband and wife cannot agree on the divorce, children custody, how to divide their assets and maintenance.
-In Singapore, about 90 percent of contested divorce cases are settled half way.
-The fact that so many contested divorce cases are settled is due to the fact that the Family Court play a very active and important role in encouraging and helping parties to settle.
-In less than 10 percent of contested cases, the parties are not able to settle and the Judge will hear the case and make the necessary decisions for them.
+When a divorce is contested, it means that the husband and wife are unable to agree on the divorce, children custody issues, and how to divide their assets and maintenance.
+About 90 per cent of contested divorce cases in Singapore are settled during the course of the court action.
+The fact that so many contested divorce cases are settled is because the Family Court plays a very active and important role in encouraging and helping parties settle.
+In less than 10 per cent of contested cases, the parties cannot settle, and the Judge will hear the case and make the necessary decisions for them.

 A Contested Divorce will take a longer time and will cost more money than an Uncontested Divorce.

 What is a “Simplified” or “Uncontested Divorce” in Singapore?

 A Simplified or Uncontested divorce basically means that both spouses agree to a divorce and all ancillary issues.
 The agreement must be reached before the divorce papers are filed to enable your lawyer to file the papers in the fast track simplified divorce hearing in the Family Court.
 You should then obtain your Interim Judgment in 4 weeks.

 The common areas of agreement are usually centred on the following:

 a.
 What is the ground of divorce?